rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 The reviewer may request changes before they approve your PR.
 Feel free to ask questions or discuss things you don't understand or disagree with.
-However, recognize that the PR won't be merged unless someone on the rust team approves it.
+However, recognize that the PR won't be merged unless someone on the Rust team approves it.

 When your reviewer approves the PR, it will go into a queue for yet another bot